CyclesCommon/cycles-common/README.md

 We are actively investigating solutions to the above problems, and we need your contribution.
 Please participate in the discussion, make proposals / pull requests, and best of all, implement the cycles interface for your canisters!

-Once the first version of the common interface is finalized, we'll start a **Free Your Cycles** movement giving out rewards to canisters that implement this interfacde.
+Once the first version of the common interface is finalized, we'll start a **Free Your Cycles** movement giving out rewards to canisters that implement this interface.
 So stay tuned!

 [Internet Computer]: https://internetcomputer.org